Unity-Technologies/ml-agents/docs/Contribution-Guidelines.md

 Starting with v0.3, we adopted the
 [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
-Consequently, the `master` branch corresponds to the latest major release of the project, while the `develop` branch corresponds to the most recent, stable, version of the project.
+Consequently, the `master` branch corresponds to the latest release of the project, while the `develop` branch corresponds to the most recent, stable, version of the project.